3 (company): Macau

-3 Macau (officially Hutchison Telephone (Macau) Company Limited) launched in 2000 providing GSM dual-band services.
+3 Macau launched in 2000 providing GSM dual-band services.
 In 2007, they launched 3G services.
 In 2008, 3 Macau brought the iPhone to Macau an agreement with Apple.
-Till now, they are providing both 3G and 4G services.
+Till now, they are providing 4G services.

 In the 2G and 3G eras, it was the second largest mobile operator in Macau.
 In the 2G era, its market share was approximately 31%, as of December 31, 2003.
 In the 3G era, its market share was approximately 33% in terms of the number of customers, as of 31 December 2008.

+3 Macau is the only carrier to offer VoWiFi in Macau.

+Hutchison Telecommunications International

 Indonesia

-Tri Indonesia, operated by Indosat Ooredoo Hutchison (formerly Hutchison 3 Indonesia (2013–2022), Hutchison CP Telecommunications (2007–2013), Cyber Access Communication (2000–2007), and Telindo Inti Nusa (2000)), was founded as a company in 2000, received a 3G licence in 2004, and began operations on 29 March 2007, initially in the Jakarta area only.
+Tri Indonesia was founded as a company in 2000, received a 3G licence in 2003, and began operations on 29 March 2007, initially in the Jakarta area only.
 Only after 9 months of operations, 3 acquired about 2.2 million GSM customers.
 3 achieved high customer mindshare maintaining at about 90% of awareness level as of April 2009.

 As of April 2009, 3 Indonesia had about 4.5 million customers on its GSM network.
 3 offers both pre-paid and post-paid (contract) services.
 Currently, the post-paid service is available in Jakarta, Bandung, and Surabaya area.